Luk4Gorgadze/Branvia/README.md

 A monorepo for AI product image generation with a Next.js web app, a BullMQ worker, and a shared Prisma database package.

+### Project idea:

+An AI-powered platform for small businesses, solopreneurs, and creators to generate professional, on-brand product images quickly-removing the need for complex photo shoots or design tools.
+Branvia focuses on speed, consistency, and ease-of-use compared to Canva or similar tools.

 ### Project structure
 ```text
 / (repo root)